DonSaul/DOTNETPROJECT1/readme.md

 All tests for the StatusService, TechnicianService, WorkOrderService, and WorkTypeService have successfully passed, confirming the reliability and correctness of these key components of the application.

+## 6.5 Login

+Showcasing key authentication concepts, the login functionality stands as the foundation for user verification and secure access within the application.

+### Server Side

+When a user logs in, the server verifies their credentials and, upon validation, issues a JWT (JSON Web Token).
+This token serves as a digital pass, enabling secure access to specific parts of the application.

+#### Key aspects:

+- **User Validation:** The Login function starts by verifying if the provided username (`body.User`) and password (`body.Pass`) match any existing credentials stored in `userPass`.
+This is a security step to ensure that only users with valid credentials can log in.

+- **Unauthorized Access Handling:** If no matching credentials are found, the server responds with an "Unauthorized" status, indicating incorrect login details.

+- **JWT Generation:** Upon successful validation, the `GenerateToken` function is called with the username.
+It creates a JWT, which includes:
+  - A security key derived from a secret configured in the application settings (`_config["Jwt:Key"]`).
+  - The token issuer (`_config["Jwt:Issuer"]`) and audience (`_config["Jwt:Audience"]`), which specify who issued the token and to whom it is intended.
+  - A claim, which is a statement about the user (in this case, the user's identifier).
+  - An expiration time, set to 15 minutes from creation, to limit the token's validity period for security reasons.
+  - Signing credentials, to digitally sign the token and ensure it can be verified and hasn't been tampered with.

+- **Token Serialization:** The JWT is then serialized into a string format that can be sent back to the client in the JSON response.
+This token serves as a credential for the user to access protected resources in subsequent requests until it expires.

+### Client Side

+The client-side interface, built with React, facilitates the submission and processing of login credentials.

+- Manages login state and user input effectively.
+- Handles authentication through secure API interactions.
+- Provides immediate, user-friendly feedback with react-toastify.

 ## 6.6 Data Query
 Data querying in the React application mainly happens on two important pages: Work Orders and Technician Pages.
 To understand how the data query functionalities work, it's important to know the following concepts: